adolby/articles/_posts/2016-11-16-continuous-deployment-for-qt-applications.markdown

 comments: true
 ---

-## Introduction
+# Introduction

-The purpose of this article is to help you set up a continuous deployment pipeline for Windows, macOS, and Linux, specifically for building and deploying Qt applications.
-I've provided discussion of the process and some templates you can use as a starting point for automatically deploying your apps in this article.
+This article will show you how to set up a continuous deployment pipeline for Windows, macOS, and Linux-- specifically for building and deploying Qt applications.
+It contains template code and discussion that demonstrates how to automatically deploy your Qt apps.

-This article defines continuous deployment as the process of building and deploying your application automatically.
+We'll define continuous deployment as the process of building and deploying your application automatically.
 It doesn't necessarily mean that every build needs to be deployed.

 The templates are configuration files and build scripts for use on [Travis CI][travis] for macOS and Ubuntu and [AppVeyor][appveyor] for Windows.

 You can reference the scripts that inspired this article in the [Kryvos][kryvos] ([https://github.com/adolby/Kryvos][kryvos]) and [Dialogue][dialogue] ([https://github.com/adolby/Dialogue][dialogue]) repositories.

-## Build script design
+# Build script design

 [Travis CI][travis] and [AppVeyor][appveyor] support running scripts (shell, batch, Python, etc.) from the project repository, which means that you could set up build scripts that work on an arbitrary deployment service.

 The templates demonstrate how to build and deploy an installer and portable archive for Windows and Linux and a dmg archive for macOS.

-## Qt specifics
+# Qt specifics

-# Installing Qt on your continuous deployment platform
+## Installing Qt on your continuous deployment platform

 **Travis CI**